howtouselinux

 This is called Symbolic mode.
 This mode is used to set permissions for a file or directory using a combination of letters and symbols.

-To learn more about file permissions, I would highly recommend the other guide of ours going in depth of file permissions.
+To learn more about file permissions, I would highly recommend the following guide.

 Understanding numeric mode of file permissions in Linux